dingroland/mlgame_/README.md

     ```

 2.  **Set OpenAI API Key**
     You need to set your OpenAI API key as an environment variable.
+ONLY if you want new questions!!
     ```bash
     export OPENAI_API_KEY="your-secret-api-key-goes-here"
     ```